agormp/phylotreelib/README.md

      |
      |      Returns tuple containing: list with sets of leafnames (one set per cluster)
      |                                list of basenodes of clusters
-     |                                set containing all leaves that are put in clusters
      |
      |  collapse_clade(self, leaflist, newname='clade')
      |      Replaces clade (leaves in leaflist) with single leaf.